Diminished Value Claim: Texas

 Texas Diminished Value Law

 Texas is a state that allows drivers to file a diminished value claim if the accident wasn’t their fault.
 The statute of limitations for diminished value claims in Texas is two years from the date of loss.
-Diminished value claims are filed with the at-fault driver’s insurance company or with your own company when struck by an uninsured driver.
+Diminished value claims are filed with the at-fault driver’s insurance company or your own company when struck by an uninsured driver.

 The general rule for damages to personal property is that a plaintiff is entitled to an award of the difference between the reasonable market value immediately before and immediately after the injury to the property.
 Central Freight Lines, Inc. v.
 Naztec, Inc., 790 S.W.2d 733, 734 (Tex.
-App.—El Paso 1990, no writ)
+App.—El Paso 1990, no writ).

 Texas Standard Pattern Jury Instructions